-- 1. Attend class with the proper materials (texts, notebooks, pen, etc.).
-You should not have to repeatedly ask to return to your locker for materials.
+- Attend class with the proper materials (texts, notebooks, pen, etc.).
 Tardies can and will be assigned for this, as well as possible detentions and demerits. - 2.
 Be prepared by having read or completed any assignments.

 - 3. Demonstrate attention to the subject matter being presented by - a.
 Having out the appropriate materials during discussion; - b.
 Avoiding staring into space too often or daydreaming; - c.
 Avoiding doodling or scribbling or writing notes to friends when you should be taking notes or doing written work. - 4.
 Participate in class discussion. - 5.
 When not actively engaged in class discussion, pay attention to what is being said by those who are. - 6.
-Show respect for the teacher and fellow classmates by not talking out of turn or being disruptive. - 7.
-Your teachers may have particular policies regarding classroom behavior and etiquette.
+Show respect for the teacher and fellow classmates by not talking out of turn or being disruptive. - Your teachers may have particular policies regarding classroom behavior and etiquette.
 Be sure to observe these policies.